devoln/Intra/Intra/Core/DataStruct/ReadMe.md

-# Core/DataStruct subpackage

-This subpackage includes data structures that are based on ranges but are not ranges themselves.
-For example key-value dictionary with external or generated key and value ranges.
+This folder includes data structures that are based on ranges but are not ranges themselves.
+For example, graphs or key-value dictionary with external or generated key and value ranges.